praetorian-inc/praetorian-cli/docs/configure.md

 - **Assume-role account**: This is used for assuming role into your organization's main account.
 This is the same as the `--account` option.

+## Multiple profiles

-Similar to the pattern used in AWS CLI configuration, the keychain file is organized into sections of profiles (names in square brackets).
+Similar to the pattern used in AWS CLI configuration files, the keychain file is organized into sections of _profiles_ (names in square brackets).
 You can use this to configure multiple access credentials into a single keychain file.

+The `configure` command operates in an "upsert" manner with the profiles, including the default "United States" profile.
+So, when you run `configure` and provide a existing profile name, it will update the fields in that profile.
+When you provide a new profile name, it will add a new section for it.

 ## Authentication in organizations that use SSO